watura/api-spec-1/resources/files/index.md

     <tr>
         <td><code>name</code></td>
         <td>string</td>
         <td>A readable name of the file.
 Can be used descriptively or not.
-Up to 255 ASCII characters.</td>
+Up to 256 Unicode characters.  <em>Be sure to escape if necessary.</em></td>
     </tr>

     <tr>